opensyria/blockchain/docs/audits/MODULE_F3_BRANDING.md

 **Marketing Scenario:**
 ```
 Journalist: "What's your blockchain called?"
-Developer A: "Open Syria"
+Developer A: "OpenSyria"
 Developer B: "Well, it's the Digital Lira blockchain"
-Developer C: "Open Syria is the platform, Digital Lira is the currency"
+Developer C: "OpenSyria is the platform, Digital Lira is the currency"

 Journalist: [confused] "So which name goes in my headline?"